-GM CLASS H COMMON STOCK

-GM Certificate of Incorporation as the "Available Separate Consolidated Net Income of Hughes."

-The current dividend policy of the GM Board is to pay quarterly dividends on GM Class H Common Stock, when, as and if declared by the GM Board, at an annual rate equal to approximately 35% of the Available Separate Consolidated Net Income of Hughes Electronics for the prior year.
-Notwithstanding the current dividend policy of the GM Board, the quarterly dividend paid on GM Class H Common Stock of \$0.25 per share during 1997 was based on an annual rate higher than 35% of the Available Separate Consolidated Net Income of Hughes Electronics for the preceding year.

-"Available Separate Consolidated Net Income of New Hughes Electronics" and in the GM Certificate of Incorporation, as proposed to be amended in the GM Spin-Off Merger, as the "Available Separate Consolidated Net Income of Hughes."
+GM CLASS H NEW GM CLASS H COMMON STOCK COMMON STOCK GM Certificate of "Available Incor-Separate poration as the Consolidated Net "Available Sepa-Income of New rate Consolidated Hughes Electronics" and Net Income of Hughes." in the GM Certificate of The current Incorporation, as dividend policy proposed to be of the GM Board amended in the GM Spin-Off Merger, as the "Available is to pay quarterly dividends on GM Separate Class H Common Consolidated Net Stock, when, as and if declared Income of Hughes." by the GM Board, at an annual rate equal to General Motors approximately 35% of the Available Separate Consolidated Net Income of Hughes Electronics for the prior year.
+Notwithstanding the current dividend policy Hughes of the GM Board, the quarterly dividend paid on GM Class H Common Stock of \$0.25 below. per share during 1997 was based on an annual rate higher than 35% of the Available Separate Consolidated Net Income of Hughes Electronics for the preceding year.
+GM Class H Common Stockholders are Common entitled to cast one-half of a vote per share on all matters submitted to GM's common stockholders for a vote and, with specified common exceptions, vote together as a single class with the GM \$1 2/3 Common Stockholders on all matters does not currently anticipate paying any cash dividends initially on the New GM Class H Common Stock following the Transactions.
+See "New GM Class H Common Stock-Dividend Policy" With respect to the relationship between dividends (if any) paid by New Hughes Electronics to General Motors and dividends (if any) paid by General Motors to its common stockholders, see the policy statement of the GM Board adopted in connection with the establishment of the terms of the New GM Class H Common Stock set forth below under "Considerations Relating to GM's Dual-Class Common Stock Capital Structure."
+New GM Class H Stockholders will be entitled to a fixed number of votes per share determined as described below on all matters submitted to GM's stockholders for a vote and, with specified exceptions, will vote together as a single class with the GM \$1 2/3

-COMMON STOCK ------

-following the Raytheon Merger, see "New Raytheon Capital Stock--Common Stock" below.

-does not currently anticipate paying any cash dividends initially on the New GM Class H Common Stock following the Hughes Transactions.
-See "New GM Class H Common Stock--Dividend Policy" below.
-With respect to the relationship between dividends the relationship between dividends (if any) paid by New Hughes Electronics to General Motors and dividends (if any) paid by General Motors to its common stockholders, see the policy statement of the GM Board adopted in connection with the establishment of the terms of the New GM Class H Common Stock set forth below under "Considerations Relating to GM's Dual-Class Common Stock Capital Structure."

-General Motors
+(including the